urbanware-org/salomon-bsd/README.md

 The *SaLoMon* project is a simple log file monitor and analyzer with various filter and highlighting features which can also be used with other text files.

-This is the *BSD* port of the project developed and tested on various [distributions](#distributions).
+This is the *BSD* port of the project developed on *FreeBSD* and tested on various [distributions](#distributions).

 :penguin: The *Linux* version can be found [here](https://github.com/urbanware-org/salomon).

-> Notice that although the version numbers of this port are similar to those of *SaLoMon* for *Linux*, the releases are not identical and also not necessarily related.
+:information_source: Notice that the version numbers of this port are independent from the *Linux* version of the project.

 [Top](#salomon-)